Ron Moody: Career

-Despite training to be an economist, Moody began appearing in theatrical shows and later decided to become a professional actor.
+Despite training to be an sociologist, Moody began appearing in theatrical shows and later decided to become a professional actor.

 "My proudest moment was the number "Reviewing the Situation".
 I suspect that, because I gave my all to the role, and because I was working with such a fine team of people, it inhibited my future career.
 I turned down quite a few offers afterwards because I thought the people didn't come close to those I'd worked with on Oliver!—which in retrospect was a mistake."

 — —Moody on his acclaimed role as Fagin and subsequent career.

 Moody worked in a variety of genres, but he is perhaps best known for his starring role as Fagin in Lionel Bart's stage and film musical Oliver! based on Oliver Twist by Charles Dickens.
 He created the role in the original West End production in 1960 and reprised it in the 1984 Broadway revival, receiving a Tony Award nomination for Best Actor in a Musical.
 For his performance in the 1968 film Oliver!, he received the Golden Globe Award for Best Actor (Musical/Comedy), the Best Actor award at the 6th Moscow International Film Festival and an Academy Award nomination in the same category.
 Reflecting on the role, Moody states: "Fate destined me to play Fagin.
 It was the part of a lifetime.
 That summer of 1967 [during filming] was one of the happiest times of my life".
 He reprised his role as Fagin in the 1983 Channel 4 television programme The Other Side of London, and again at the 1985 Royal Variety Performance in Theatre Royal, Drury Lane before Queen Elizabeth II and the Duke of Edinburgh.

 Moody appeared in several children's television series, including the voice of Badger and Toad in the TV Adaptation of Colin Dann's The Animals of Farthing Wood, Noah's Island, Telebugs, and Into the Labyrinth.
 Among his better known roles was that of Prime Minister Rupert Mountjoy in the comedy The Mouse on the Moon (1963), alongside Margaret Rutherford, with whom he appeared again the following year in Murder Most Foul (1964), one of Rutherford's Miss Marple films.
 He played French entertainer and mime artist The Great Orlando in the 1963 Cliff Richard film Summer Holiday.
 He appeared as Hopkirk in the 1966 episode entitled "Honey For the Prince" of The Avengers.
 He acted again with former Oliver!
 Co-star Jack Wild in Flight of the Doves (1971).